 ( What colours do you think are Gramps favourites?
 Can you draw a picture of Gramps with his new Jumping Leg Warmers?)

 Now!
 Time to get those math equations figured out.
-Gracie pulls up a stool next to Gramps’ big old chair and together they tackle the hardest ones with Gramps explaining the bits that Gracie has difficulty with.
+Gracey pulls up a stool next to Gramps’ big old chair and together they tackle the hardest ones with Gramps explaining the bits that Gracey has difficulty with.
 Before too long, homework is complete and there’s time for another story before Gracie has to head home for dinner.

 Until next time, here’s hoping your family is gathered around you at mealtime.